correspSearch/csLink/README.md

 If a letter entry contains a valid URL reference, the search result will be linked to the letter in its respective online edition.

+The built files are located in the `dist`-folder.

 ## File structure

     index.html